tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 After _Stolen Focus_ (thank goodness I made it through!), I decided to read other books on similar themes.
 I picked up Cal Newport's _[Digital Minimalism](https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy-ebook/dp/B07DBRBP7G)_, which takes a similar focus as Hari's book but with a different approach.
 Whereas Hari approaches the distraction issue within the context of personal struggle, Newport (a computer scientist academic) explains that he's never used Facebook (nor been sucked into other social media), so his approach is that of an outside expert looking in.
 He grew interested in the topic of distraction after writing his book _Deep Work_.
 Apparently, many readers said that social media was making it difficult for them to achieve deep focus.
 Newport explains, "The urge to check Twitter or refresh Reddit becomes a nervous twitch that shatters uninterrupted time into shards too small to support the presence necessary for an intentional life."

 One of Newport's key strategies is a thirty day period of declutter, in which you detach from all but absolutely critical apps.
-Newport says, "The declutter acts as a jarring reset: you come into the process a frazzled maximalist and leave an intentional minimalist"
+Newport says, "The declutter acts as a jarring reset: you come into the process a frazzled maximalist and leave an intentional minimalist."

 {% include ads.html %}